Top PR Firms Commit to Abide by Wikipedia Terms of Use

 It’s been an issue for a while now, because if a PR representative wants to alert a Wikipedia editor to an inaccuracy on a client’s entry, there’s no clear process for ethical engagement.

-In January 2012, Phil Gomes (@philgomes) wrote an open letter to Jimmy Wales to initiate a rational discussion about how public relations can effectively contribute to Wikipedia entries.
-Shortly thereafter, he and John Cass formed Corporate Representatives for Ethical Wikipedia Engagement (CREWE).
+In January 2012, Phil Gomes wrote an open letter to Jimmy Wales to initiate a rational discussion about how public relations can effectively contribute to Wikipedia entries.
+Shortly after that, he and John Cass formed Corporate Representatives for Ethical Wikipedia Engagement (CREWE).

-And finally, Wikipedia updated their terms of use to “clarify strengthen the prohibition against concealing paid editing on all Wikimedia projects.”
-In this episode, Phil Gomes and Sam Ford discuss the history and impact of the PR industry’s joint statement to abibe by Wikipedia’s terms of use.
+And finally, Wikipedia updated its terms of use to “clarify and strengthen the prohibition against concealing paid editing on all Wikimedia projects.”
+In this episode, Phil Gomes and Sam Ford discuss the history and impact of the PR industry’s joint statement to abide by Wikipedia’s terms of use.

 Phil Gomes’ successful career in the communications field is characterized by his passionate interest in technology, media, and emerging forms of communication.
 He serves as a Senior Vice President with Edelman Digital.